 Since 1995, IJNR has been providing top-quality immersion training programs for environment and natural resource journalists throughout North America.

-The mission of the Institute for Journalism & Natural Resources is to promote public dialogue about natural resource issues through better journalism.
+The mission of the Institute for Journalism & Natural Resources is to promote public dialogue about natural resource issues through programs that inform, empower and inspire better journalism.

 How It Works